 This partly answers the question, “What is the point of education?”
 But it is one thing to state an answer and another to understand it.
 I have said education is for good lives and good souls – but what is a good soul?
 What does a good life look like?
 I can only suggest a partial answer here, but perhaps a partial answer will be helpful.

-So, the cultivation of virtues should be teachers’ primary goal – not only in students, but also in ourselves.
+So, the cultivation of virtues should be teachers’ primary goal – not only in students but also in ourselves.
 If we are to help others be good, we must become good.
 Test scores, grades, and behavior alerts are only good insofar as they lead towards this: that is, towards excellence at being human.
-Indeed, what it means to be a virtuous person is to be a human being fully alive, and as St. Irenaeus said, “the glory of God is a human being fully alive.”2 The point of education, then, is not a 4.0, nor a golden sticker, but the glory of God.
+Indeed, what it means to be a virtuous person is to be a human being fully alive, and as St. Irenaeus said, “the glory of God is a human being fully alive.”
+Then, the point of education is not a 4.0, nor a golden sticker, but the glory of God.
 May God help us achieve it.